SeJohnEff/hifiberryOS_rebooter/README.md

 # hifiberryOS_rebooter
-Schedule a daily reboot of your HiFiBerry OS player For the ones having the need to have a daily reboot of your HiFiBerry OS player.
+Schedule a daily reboot of your HiFiBerry OS player.
+For the ones having the need to have a daily reboot of your HiFiBerry OS player.
-HiFiBerry OS does not support cron so this is a quick hack
+HiFiBerry OS does not support cron so this is a quick hack.
 Steps:
 - enable ssh on HiFiBerry OS
 - ssh to the raspberry Pi: ssh root@YourIPADDRESS